felixge/faster-than-c/README.md

 <img width="640" src="./faster-than-c/raw/master/figures/mysql-libs/pngs/a-b.png">

+This, benchmarks shows the performance of parsing 100.000 rows / ~180 MB of network data from the MySQL server.

 Initially I thought, fuck, of course. libmysql is written in C, that's why Oleg's library is much faster.
 Maybe I can optimize mine and get another 10-20% performance boost, but there is no way I can get a 300% increase.